The TSO Chorus is directed by Dr. Bruce Chamberlain, Director of Choral Activities at the University of Arizona.

 A magna cum laude graduate of the Indiana University School of Music with BME, MM and DMus degrees, Chamberlain studied conducting with Julius Herford, Margaret Hillis and John Nelson, piano with Tong Il Han, Wallace Hornibrook and Nicholas Zumbro, and has continued choral/orchestral conducting studies with Helmut Rilling, Andrew Davis, Dale Warland and Robert Page.

-The Tucson Symphony Orchestra Chorus—Bruce Chamberlain, Director—will hold auditions for the 2016-17 Season in September.
+The Tucson Symphony Orchestra Chorus—Bruce Chamberlain, Director—will hold auditions for the 2017-18 Season in September.
 The date will be posted shortly.
+Download the audition excerpt here.

-Now ready to begin its fourteenth season, the TSO Chorus will be featured on Handel’s Messiah, The Magic of Christmas, Brahms’ A German Requiem, and Holst’s The Planets
+Now ready to begin its fifteenth season, the TSO Chorus will be featured on Handel’s Messiah, The Magic of Christmas, Bernstein’s “Kaddish,” and Beethoven’s Symphony No. 9

 In the 2014-15 season, the TSO Chorus was featured on Messiah, The Magic of Christmas and Francis Poulenc’s Gloria.
 The Green Valley News and Sun called their performance of Gloria, “the epitome of phrasing, intonation and balance,” and added, “The four months Professor Chamberlain spent preparing the chorus for the difficult intervals and subtleties of Poulenc’s composition rewarded the audience manifold.”